jhumelsine/jhumelsine.github.io/_posts/2024-04-21-interpreter-design-pattern-parser.md

 If the Finite Automaton encounters a symbol in mid-list processing for which there is not an event transition to another state, then that string is not in the language either.

-Compressing several weeks of lecture proofs into a one sentence conclusion, the only types of languages that a Finite Automata can accept are [Fegular Languages/Expressions](https://en.wikipedia.org/wiki/Regular_language).
+Compressing several weeks of lecture proofs into a one sentence conclusion, the only types of languages that a Finite Automata can accept are [Regular Languages/Expressions](https://en.wikipedia.org/wiki/Regular_language).
 This is the extent of Finite Automata computation.

 There’s even a stronger relationship between the two.
 Given any Finite Automaton, we can always construct a Regular Language that describes the only strings that the Automaton accepts.
 Given any Regular Language, we can always construct a Finite Automaton that only accepts strings in that Language.